Birding Tours Now Available Click Here

 Above is a video of CARRI's Director, Scott researching Northern Pygmy-Owls.
 Enjoy.

-This year, we monitored several Barn Owl nests, several American Kestrel nests, 1 Northern Pygmy-Owl and a Northern Saw-whet Owl nest.
-We will be monitoring bluebird and swallow nests sa those birds begin incubating.
+Each year we monitored several Barn Owl nests, several American Kestrel nests, Northern Pygmy-Owl and Northern Saw-whet Owl nests.
+We will be monitoring bluebird and swallow nests as those birds begin incubating.
 We will also be rehabilitating birds as they arrive at the institute for care.

 CARRI has three major areas that are in need of funding; 1) Research, 2) Education and 3) Rehabilitation.